 Taxpayers on hook for some of Butler County auditor's legal troubles

 Feb.
-10—Butler County taxpayers had to foot the $100,000 insurance deductible to defend the civil lawsuit against indicted Auditor Roger Reynolds, but won't be on the hook for his criminal representation.
+11—Butler County taxpayers had to foot the $100,000 insurance deductible to defend the civil lawsuit against indicted Auditor Roger Reynolds, but won't be on the hook for his criminal representation.

 Reynolds was indicted Wednesday on bribery and corruption charges related to his alleged use of his position to facilitate the sale of his father's property in West Chester Twp.
 There are five charges, three are felonies and two are misdemeanors.
 The sheriff said he could face up to seven years in prison if he is found guilty.